Sunil-nith/Automation-using-puppeteer/README.md

 # Automation-using-puppeteer

-*This project demonstrates basic automation using Puppeteer to perform user actions on the website swap.defillama.com (https://swap.defillama.com/);
+*This project demonstrates basic automation using Puppeteer to perform user actions on the https://swap.defillama.com .

 ### Built With